-Looking to buy your first car?
-Congratulations—What an exciting time!
-On this page, we will be equipping you with what you need to understand the process of buying a car, tips to help secure your first auto loan and ultimately help you drive off into the sunset with your awesome new car.
+• Looking to buy your first car?
+Congratulations — what an exciting time!
+Here, we'll equip you with what you need to understand the process of buying a car, provide tips to help secure your first auto loan, and ultimately help you drive off into the sunset with your awesome new car.

-If you’re in the market for buying your first car, here are the things you need to consider:
+If you’re in the market for buying your first car, here are the things to consider:

 • What's a Good Price for a First-Time Car?